Last Updated on

 Ring in the New Year in Old Town Alexandria

 The beautiful streets of Old Town Alexandria are even more festive during the holiday season.
-Be sure to check out the annual Holiday Boat Parade of Lights where more than 50 lighted boats cruise the waterfront to the delight of onlookers, and on Christmas Eve, watch Santa taking the Potomac on his water skis for the 30th year.
-I’m not sure why it’s so exciting, but kids love seeing Santa zooming across the water on his skis with his reindeer and Frosty.
+Be sure to check out the annual Holiday Boat Parade of Lights where more than 50 lighted boats cruise the waterfront to the delight of onlookers.
+On Christmas Eve, watch Santa taking the Potomac on his water skis for the 30th year.
+Kids love seeing Santa zooming across the water on his skis with his reindeer and Frosty.

 The party really gets started for families in Old Town Alexandria hosts one of the best family-friendly New Year’s Eve.
 Lasting from 2PM till midnight, First Night Alexandria is the largest family-friendly New Year’s Eve party in the region.
-Torpedo Factory Art Center and the Alexandria Archeology Museum are just a couple of the 22 indoor venues hosting more than 100 live performances in 2015.
-Finally at midnight, a fireworks finale rings in the New Year with a colorful display over the Potomac River.
+Torpedo Factory Art Center and the Alexandria Archaeology Museum are just a couple of the 22 indoor venues hosting more than 100 live performances in 2015.
+Finally, at midnight, a fireworks finale rings in the New Year with a colorful display over the Potomac River.

 Pin this to bookmark all the holiday fun; we update it yearly: